ChairoSolutions/New-Aviation-LowRisk-AircraftPurchase-Project/README.md

 Columns below 50% missing were kept because they contain useful safety or aircraft information relevant to assessing accident risks.
 These will be cleaned further using imputation or domain-based corrections in later steps.

 This step prepares the dataset for deeper analysis by removing noise and preserving high-value fields that support the stakeholder’s decision-making.

+## Outlier Inspection

+We inspected outliers in key injury/fatality counts using an IQR method.
+Outliers were flagged but not removed.
+Each flagged case will be reviewed manually if needed during deeper investigation.

+## Outlier Check – What I Found

+When I checked the data for unusually high or low numbers in the injury columns, I discovered that many rows were marked as “outliers.”
+Specifically:

+- 17,813 cases for total fatal injuries

+- 15,502 cases for total minor injuries

+- 13,090 cases for total serious injuries

+What this really means

+These numbers may look surprising, but they don’t mean the data is wrong.
+Aviation accident data naturally has:

+Many incidents with no injuries at all, and

+A smaller number of incidents with very high injury counts

+Because of this, the computer labels a lot of these high-injury cases as “unusual,” even though they are real and important events.

+Why this matters

+For stakeholders who want to understand accident severity or make decisions about aircraft operations, these high-injury events are crucial.
+Removing them would hide the most serious accidents.

+What I decided

+I will keep all these values in the dataset.
+They represent real incidents, and they help us understand true accident patterns rather than just the averages.